 1. Knowledge as power: the scholar's still life Corner of a Library shows globes, maps, and scientific tools and evokes the world of the Enlightenment scholar-detached, thoughtful, surrounded by devices of observation and learning.
 This "silent dialogue" represents the belief that truth could be established through study, reason, and order.

-The claim of objectivity is human's ability to comprehend the world and the laws of nature from "outside."
+"outside."
 It also meant that any other way to understand and interact with the world became obsolete and was fiercely subjugated.
-IN DEPTH